-Chief Correspondent, Player Health & Safety, NFL Network;
+Chief Correspondent, NFL Network

 Correspondent, HBO’s “Real Sports With Bryant Gumbel”

-Kremer has worked more than 20 Super Bowls.
-A versatile reporter, she has covered the NBA Finals and All-Star Game, Major League Baseball’s All-Star Game and League Championship Series, college football bowl games, Stanley Cup Playoffs and Finals, NCAA Men’s Basketball Tournament, U.S. Olympic basketball trials and the PGA Championship.
-Kremer’s forte is breaking news stories, and she has provided investigative pieces on social issues as they relate to sports, such as sexual assault and domestic violence.
+Before joining NBC, Kremer was ESPN’s Los Angeles-based correspondent, providing in-depth reports for “SportsCenter,” “Sunday NFL Countdown” and “Monday Night Countdown,” among other studio shows.
+In 2005, Kremer received a PRISM Award for her ESPN story on Dexter Manley.
+A versatile reporter, Kremer has worked more than 20 Super Bowls, covered the NBA Finals and All-Star Game, Major League Baseball’s All-Star Game and League Championship Series, college football bowl games, Stanley Cup Playoffs and Finals, NCAA Men’s Basketball Tournament, U.S. Olympic basketball trials, and the PGA Championship.
+With ESPN, Kremer’s forte was breaking news stories and providing investigative pieces on social issues as they relate to sports, such as sexual assault and domestic violence.

 Prior to joining ESPN, Kremer worked at NFL Films (1984-89), where she was a producer, director and later an on-air reporter for the nationally syndicated show “This is the NFL.”
 Kremer received an Emmy nomination in 1986 for writing and editing the critically acclaimed NFL Films special “Autumn Ritual.”
 She also produced several one-hour specials including the “All-Pro Dream Team,” “All the Best,” and “Gift of Grab.”
 While at NFL Films, Kremer also served as a contributing reporter to the Philadelphia Eagles Pre-Game Show on WIP-AM in Philadelphia.